 3. Assessment Testing

-When you want to conduct a general usability test for your product, an assessment test is what you’ll want to perform.
-These tests often come after exploratory testing to determine how certain aspects of design impact usability.
+If you want to conduct a general usability test for your product, an assessment test is what you’ll want to perform.
+This type often comes after exploratory testing to determine how certain aspects of design impact usability.